JohnSilentHill/fakeshot_roulette/README.md

 # General Info

 This is a Python text-based recreation of Buckshot Roulette by Mike Klubnika. <br/>

+IMPORTANT: There are currently 2 save files within each release.
+One is a blank, fresh save, and the other starts with 10,000 money and 100 wins by default.
+As of right now, these files do nothing, but they are here for when save files are fully implemented in the future.

-This project is highly WIP and you can view the roadmap below to get a general idea as to what is currently implemented and what is yet to come.
+This project is highly WIP and you can view the roadmap below to get a general idea as to what is currently implemented and what is yet to come. <br/>

-Feel free to fork and create pull requests as you please.
+Also Feel free to fork and create pull requests as you please.
 If you are more experienced with Python, please do take a look.

-### Disclaimer

-*I do not claim to have invented this as all credit goes to Mike Klubnika for his original work. <br/>* *You can view his other projects on his website at [https://mikeklubnika.com/](https://mikeklubnika.com/)*
+*Disclaimer: I do not claim to have invented this as all credit goes to Mike Klubnika for his original work. <br/>* *You can view his other projects on his website at [https://mikeklubnika.com/](https://mikeklubnika.com/)*

 # Roadmap